 What is eating my plants at night?

-Wildlife that feed at night include rabbits, deer, squirrels, chipmunks, voles, woodchucks, groundhogs, and skunks.
+Wildlife that feeds at night includes rabbits, deer, squirrels, chipmunks, voles, woodchucks, groundhogs, and skunks.
 They do a lot of damage.
 But so do insects.
-Nighttime feeding insects include caterpillars, Mexican bean beetles, flea beetles, Japanese beetles, the tarnished plant bug, and slugs.
+Nighttime-feeding insects include caterpillars, Mexican bean beetles, flea beetles, Japanese beetles, the tarnished plant bug, and slugs.

 Nocturnal sharp-toothed wildlife